It’s frustrating when it costs more ship a gift than buy a gift. I’m always searching for the cheapest way to mail packages.

 UPS will also pick packages up at your door if you schedule a pick-up.

 FedEx is similar to UPS and you can find out their shipping rates on the FedEx website.
-As of October 2013, FedEx introduced FedEx Flat Rate (similar to the USPS) that has the possibility of saving you lots compared to regular FedEx (or UPS) shipping.
+You can also use FedEx Flat Rate (similar to the USPS) which can save on shipping over UPS and USPS priority mail depending on the package.

 UPS or FedEx is usually the best option for shipping heavier items and provides superior tracking and delivery guarantees.
-Although, with the new FedEx Flat Rate shipping method they introduced in October 2013, there could be some big savings to have!
+With the new FedEx Flat Rate shipping method you might save more shipping with FedEx.

 Whatever you chose remember to read the shipping guidelines before you ship that nail polish or perfume.
 There are many items that you cannot ship and you don’t want to waste the time or money shipping a prohibited item that will be returned.